gongzhang/TikTokenSwift/README.md

 ## Known Issues:
 - ~~Texts with encoded hex values ie " \x850" will not get encoded properly and will return the wrong values~~ Fixed
+- Encoding with a special token in string ie "Hello <|endoftext|>" with allowed_special="all" isn't implemented
+- Gpt2 encoding is broken due to its encoder.json not matching up to values given by educational code.
+The tests expect " world" to be 995 but in the encoder that is some unicode value with world